RichWK/newlistingspa/README.md

   * A few fields need the ability to specify a "note". (e.g. 'Age Type', 'Units in Development'.)
 Maybe this could be an icon which reveals details when tapped / on mouseover.
   * Subarea dropdown should filter based on the area selected.
 (And be greyed out prior to an area being selected.)
 * Refine the design
-  * Follow rebgv.org's style guidelines for branding
-  * Add our logo
   * Could look at SimpleTax for inspiration — they handle complex forms elegantly
   * New field types
     * Currency
     * PrimeVue toggle button for switching between feet and metres
     * Decimal
+    * `<FormRepeatingField>` needs some work.
+Perhaps it would be better to use PrimeVue's DataTable component?
-  * Limit checkbox selection based on 'maximum' attribute
+  * Limit checkbox selection based on 'maximum' attribute.
+Also indicate the limit with some kind of label
   * Show `<h2>` for any `<FormSelection>` whose data specifies a label attribute
-  * Hide fields according to the property type selected by the user.
-Simplifies things 🙂
+  * Hide fields according to the property type that's been selected.
+Simplifies things for the user 🙂
 * Bugs
   * Clearing fields within `<FormRepeatingField>` does not clear the data